0:00 / 0:00

 Headshot of the Doctor

-Robert Moghim MD
+Dr. Robert Moghim

-Bone health and strength: Preventive Measures
+Bone Health And Strength: Preventive Measures

-Bone Health and Strength: Preventive Measures Maintaining strong bones is essential for preventing fractures, osteoporosis, and chronic pain.
+Maintaining strong bones is essential for preventing fractures, osteoporosis, and chronic pain.
 New guidelines emphasize proactive steps to improve bone health through lifestyle, nutrition, and medical screening.

 Weight bearing and resistance exercises strengthen bones and prevent loss of density.
 Activities like walking, jogging, resistance training, and yoga stimulate bone growth and improve balance, reducing fall risks.
 Studies suggest that regular exercise can slow bone loss and decrease the risk of osteoporosis.